-Security plan: regional anti-drugs commissioner and 10M EUR for railway stations
+Security plan: anti-drugs commissioner, 10M EUR for stations and police zone merger

 Key figures